afgalvan/dotfiles/README.md

 ## To install in Windows

+Before start...

+- Run powershell/windows terminal as administator.

-Before install it, you need to have installed [cargo](https://doc.rust-lang.org/cargo/getting-started/installation.html) and added in your path.
+- You'll need [cargo](https://doc.rust-lang.org/cargo/getting-started/installation.html) installed in your machine and added in your path.

+- Ensure that VS 2013, 2015, 2017 or 2019 was installed with the [Visual C++](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads) option.

 ```powershell -ExecutionPolicy ByPass -File windows_installer.ps1```